How to Write a College Cover Letter

 When an employer is filtering through several applications, cover letters are often used to sort and prioritize candidates.
 As a means of introducing yourself and contextualizing your experience, a good cover letter can send your application to the top of the pile.

 Writing an effective cover letter of your own is a much easier task after you’ve established the key elements college students need to emphasize when applying for internships or jobs.
-Learn more about crafting cover letters for students below.
+Learn more about crafting college cover letters for students below.

 Cover Letter Tips for College Students